pastas/pastas/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 To install Pastas, a working version of Python 2.7 or 3.5 has to be installed on
 your computer.
 We recommend using the `Anaconda Distribution <https://www.continuum.io/downloads>`_
-as it includes most of the python package dependencies and the Ipython Notebook
+as it includes most of the python package dependencies and the Jupyter
-software to run the notebooks.
-However, you are free to install any Python
+Notebook software to run the notebooks.
+However, you are free to install any
-distribution you want.
+Python distribution you want.

 Stable version
 --------------